 Instead, employees can submit receipts as scanned copies and forwarded emails within Slack.
 The smart app works like a chat-based conversation within Slack.
 With its reporting feature, managers can access highly-detailed reports on real-time expenses and understand filter data with ease.

 But, how can you handle expense approvals?
 ExpenseTron allows you to design approval systems within the app.
-This ensures that any expense requests are sent directly to the manager in charge of the employee.
+This ensures expense requests are sent directly to the manager in charge of the employee.

 This removes multiple email threads, making approvals as simple as a quick notification.
 Time management 101!